ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Rewind Delay:** The amount of time from original headset collision until the rewind to the last good known position takes place.
  * **Pushback Distance:** The additional distance to push the play area back upon rewind to prevent being right next to the wall again.
  * **Crouch Threshold:** The threshold to determine how low the headset has to be before it is considered the user is crouching.
 The last good position will only be recorded in a non-crouching position.
+ * **Crouch Rewind Threshold:** The threshold to determind how low the headset can be to perform a position rewind.
+If the headset Y position is lower than this threshold then a rewind won't occur.

 ### Example